PavlovIgor/carrierwave-picture/README.md

 # Carrierwave::Picture

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/carrierwave/picture`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Simple gem for converting images to webp and progressive jpeg via imagemagic and add picture_tag to action view.

 ## Installation

+Check that you have installed imagemagick:

+    $ convert -version

+If not, type in your OSX console:

+    $ brew install imagemagick

+Or in your Debian, Ubuntu console:

+    apt-get -y install imagemagick

+Or in your CentOS, Fedora console:

+    yum -y install ImageMagick

-Add this line to your application's Gemfile:
+After ImageMagic installed add this line to your application's Gemfile:

 ```ruby
 gem 'carrierwave-picture'